Suriyaganesh-J-T/Hybrid-Web-Desktop-Application/README.md

 Demo Video

 A short demo video (2–3 minutes) demonstrates:

 Login flow

 CSV upload

 Data analysis and visualization

 PDF report generation

 Web and Desktop application usage

 Notes

 Both Web and Desktop applications use the same backend APIs.

 The project strictly follows the screening task requirements.

 UI is intentionally kept simple and professional.

 Focus is on correctness, clarity, and maintainability.

 Author

--Suriyaganesh
+Suriyaganesh

--Computer Science and Engineering
+Computer Science and Engineering

--Internship Screening Project
+Internship Screening Project